siobhain/ccdshop/README.md

 The currency is set to Euro in settings.py as all goods are for sale from Ireland.
 Stripe requires all Euro amounts to be provided in cents, cents being the smallest Euro unit.
 In keeping with the business strategy of whole number pricing,  it was necessary to round up `grand_total` & `stripe_total` using `math.ceil()` when including delivery costs.

-#### Product Pricing
-It is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
-It is thought the discerening customer would not fall for the charm pricing of say €49.99.

 #### Stripe Secrets

 Use `<input type="hidden"..>` to pass the `client_secret` to stripe server, With the hidden attribute set the user cannot view or interact with the value being passed